 Superheroes know the importance of clothing.
 Where would Superman be without his cape?
 He can’t even catch the eye of Lois Lane without his blue spandex outfit adorned with the iconic “S” emblem.
 The Teenage Mutant Ninja Turtles recognized the importance of appearance.
 Without their masks they are just turtles, (even though they possess super powers) those powers are not recognized without the proper attire.

 Perception is reality.
-Researchers have coined the term “enclothed cognition” to describe the when we wear certain clothing.
-“Clothes cognition is really about becoming the clothes themselves and having them direct who your are and how you act in the world.”
+Researchers have coined the term “enclothed cognition” to describe when we wear certain clothing.
+“Clothes cognition is really about becoming the clothes themselves and having them direct who you are and how you act in the world.”
 Author Adam Galinsky said.
-“When we are putting on a suit, we are not only giving an impression to other, we are also giving an impression to ourselves.”
+“When we are putting on a suit, we are not only giving an impression to others, but we are also giving an impression to ourselves.”

 We live in a visually based society.
 If a person in poverty seeks employment or advancement in their current job without proper attire they may be easily overlooked – even if they possess the necessary skills.
 Just like our superheroes how we dress makes a difference.
 Clothing is one of the main things that can help people step out of poverty.